-How an accelerator works?
+How does an accelerator work?

-- A particle accelerator is a machine to accelerate charged particles to very high energies - Goal: keep enough particles confined in a well defined volume to accelerate them - How ?
+- A particle accelerator is a machine to accelerate charged particles to very high energies - Goal: keep enough particles confined in a well defined volume to accelerate them - How?
 Lorentz Force!

-between two electrodes when there is a potential difference between them.
+• All accelerators are based on the same principle.
+A charged particle accelerates in a gap between two electrodes when there is a potential difference between them.